The Benefits of a Magnet High School

 We’ve created an educational community in which each student will thrive in an environment that is inclusive, challenging and inspiring.
 Unlike many traditional local public schools, we offer unique and diverse learning experiences that combine the best parts of a public school education with the benefits of individualized learning.
 We empower our students to pursue their passions and encourage them to be thoughtful leaders — both in the classroom and in the community.
 We offer a theme-based education and hands-on learning approach.
 These provide a more personalized learning experience, driven by individual interests and talents.

 Our magnet high school benefits teens who want a supportive educational environment surrounded by motivated students interested in similar themes.
-The Connecticut River Academy provides the opportunity to earn up to 35 transferable college credits while still in high school — all at no tuition cost.
+The Connecticut River Academy provides the opportunity to earn more than 35 transferable college credits while still in high school — all at no tuition cost.

 A magnet school education offers several benefits including: